TheImagingSource/tiscamera/doc/pages/camera-ip-conf.rst

 This name is restricted to 15 characters.

-To delete the name simply set it to an empty name
+To delete the name, simply set it to an empty name:

 .. code-block:: sh